google-research-datasets/ToTTo/README.md

 # Leaderboard

-We are maintaining a leaderboard with official results on our blind test set.
+We are maintaining a leaderboard with official results on our test set.

 The leaderboard indicates whether or not a model was trained on any auxiliary Wikipedia data.
 This is because our tables and (unrevised) test targets are from Wikipedia and thus we would like to study the effect using additional Wikipedia data to train models.